Thomas J. McDonough: Biography

-Early life and ministry
+Early life

 Thomas McDonough was born on December 5, 1911, in Philadelphia, Pennsylvania, to Michael Francis and Mary Margaret (Nolan) McDonough.
 After graduating from West Philadelphia Catholic High School, he studied at St. Charles Borromeo Seminary in Wynnewood, Pennsylvania.

+Priesthood

 McDonough was ordained to the priesthood for the Diocese of Greensburg by Bishop Hugh L. Lamb on May 26, 1938.
 In 1941, McDonough earned a Doctor of Canon Law degree from The Catholic University of America in Washington, D.C.

 McDonough was incardinated, or transferred, in 1941 to the Diocese of St. Augustine, where he served as pastor of St. Joseph's Parish in Jacksonville, Florida (1942–1943) and rector of the Cathedral of St. Augustine in St. Augustine, Florida (1943–1945).
 He also served as chancellor (1944–1947) and vicar general (1947–1957) of the diocese.
 McDonough then served as pastor of St. Paul's Parish in Jacksonville Beach, Florida.